Cherries are an acid food and can be safely water bath canned.

 Canning plain cherries in a light syrup makes it easy to create desserts of your choice later.
 I like simplicity!

-My husband is a big fan of frozen cherries so I also froze 5 - 1 gallon bags of those as well.
+My husband is a big fan of frozen cherries, so I also froze five 1-gallon bags of those as well.

 He says they are just like popsicles.
 I say they are much better for you too.

 You can also make a syrup with honey if you don't want to use processed sugar.

 The first thing you'll have to do is pit the cherries.
 Pitting is the most challenging part. :0)

-Actually it is not challenging but more tedious.
+Actually, it is not challenging, just tedious.
 But if you just sit down and DO IT, you can make some delicious dishes.
 Have a friend come over and visit while you pit.

 My husband likes cherries enough that he gets my boys going, and they all have a sit-down-and-pit-cherries party.